kcorkan/notification-apps/timebox-misalignment-notifier/README.md

 This app provides a way to send notifications for timeboxes that are misaligned with the timeboxes in the currently selected project scope.

+**NOTE that this app assumes that timeboxes do NOT have overlapping cadences.
+If they do, then this app may flag timeboxes with overlaps in cadences.**

 When the Send Notifications button is clicked, @mentions that trigger notifications are added to each timebox that meets the query and additional filter criteria.
 The @mentions are added in the field (Text field) configured in the App Settings.

 The @mention call out the user associated with the user notification field specified in the App Settings.
 If the user notification field does not contain a user, there is an option to specify a default user to be notified in the App Settings.